mypreview/woo-additional-terms/readme.txt

 5. Additional terms and condition checkbox on the WooCommerce checkout block page.

 == Changelog ==
+= 1.5.2 =
+* Compatibility with WordPress 6.2
+* Compatibility with WooCommerce 7.5

 = 1.5.1 =
 * Update font-size for the checkout block
 * Compatibility with WooCommerce 7.4